 - Add the drained rice on top and level off.

-- Cook until the rice cooker button pops, for about 25 minutes.
+- Cook until the rice cooker button pops, about 25 minutes.
 The rice should be completely cooked and slightly translucent.

 - Fluff the rice with chopsticks, stirring well to mix the rice and ingredients.